Course Outline

 Goals

-To gain knowledge of key concepts and terms related to the usability of digital solutions for government.
+To learn key concepts and terms related to the usability of digital solutions.

-To learn effective methods for capturing usability requirements.
+To master effective methods for gathering usability requirements.

-To acquire the skills necessary to design usable IT solutions.
+To develop the skills needed to design user-friendly IT solutions.

 Advantages

-Training delivered using tools commonly employed in requirements engineering, offering participants the chance to learn basic functionalities of these tools.
+The training utilizes tools commonly employed in requirements engineering, offering participants the chance to learn their basic functionalities.

-System and business analysts, product owners, business leaders, digital solution designers for government.
+This training is designed for system and business analysts, product owners, and digital solution designers.

-Project managers aiming to ensure the usability of IT systems being developed.
+Project managers who aim to ensure the usability of IT systems being developed.

-Business representatives responsible for defining business needs and/or validating system usability.
+Business representatives responsible for defining business needs and validating system usability.

 Software and system engineers.

-Testers, QA professionals, and those responsible for quality assurance of IT systems and software.
+Testers, QA professionals, and those responsible for quality assurance in IT systems and software.

 Testimonials (2)